hughobrien/zfs-remote-mirror/README.md

 		#HostName http://idnxcnkne4qt76tg.onion/ # Tor hidden service

 	# Remember to adjust the knox-fifo and knox-send entries also.
+	# Or make an entry in /etc/hosts, but that's just another thing to manage.

 Care & Feeding
 ==============
 Upkeep
 -----

 From time to time connect into the remote system and check the system logs and messages for anything suspicious.
-Also consider updating any installed packages and keeping up to date with errata patches. *pkg* and *freebsd-update* make this easy.
+Also consider updating any installed packages and keeping up to date with errata patches. *pkg* and *freebsd-update* make this easy (on Tier 1 platforms).

 	root@knox# less +G /var/log/messages
 	root@knox# pkg upgrade